jasminetpm/100-days-of-code/log.md

 **Today's Progress**: Completed 19 lessons to make 30/52 lessons of **Applied Visual Design**.

 **Thoughts:** LOL it's been 7 days since I last touched this.
 Some days I go out with friends and some days I get home and just wanna chill.
-There was a rly stupid escalation at work today where a customer submitted a port reuqest yesterday (Weds) but wants it completed nby Momnday.
-Like hello, porting is clerly stated to take 4-6 weeks.
+There was a rly stupid escalation at work today where a customer submitted a port request yesterday (Weds) but wants it completed by Monday.
+Like hello, porting is clearly stated to take 4-6 weeks.
 Nonetheless, tried my best to push it through.
 Called Nick about 5x, I hope he doesn't hate me now.

 **Link to work:**
 [Applied Visual Design](https://www.freecodecamp.org/learn/responsive-web-design/applied-visual-design/)